-I went through all those ponderings as I started the process of choosing a Minted’s Limited Edition Art Prints.
-I had seen some in other bloggers’ homes, so I was giddy at the possibility of adding some to my home.
+I went through all those ponderings as I started the process of choosing an art print from Minted.
+I had seen some in other bloggers’ homes, and I was giddy at the possibility of adding some to my home.

 What I discovered was hundreds and hundreds of gorgeous art prints.
 Some were abstract paintings.
 Other were black & white photographs.
 Some were funny.
 Some were moody.
 Some were happy.

 And I was stuck.
 How on earth was I ever going to choose?
 There were approximately 20 that I really loved!